One (A Chorus Line song)

-One is a song from the musical A Chorus Line.
+"One" is a song from the musical A Chorus Line.

+A Chorus Line is framed around a group of dancers auditioning for roles in the chorus line of a musical; within the narrative, "One" is a song in the musical that the dancers are auditioning for, its lyrics a celebration of the musical's (unseen) star.
+"One" appears twice in A Chorus Line, first during the audition as the dancers struggle to memorize the choreography, and then at the close of the show as the eventual Broadway performance of the successful auditioners.
+In the final performance of "One", the dancers, whom the audience has come to know as individuals over the course of the show, wear identical costumes and become indistinguishable from each other as anonymous backup performers.

 Production

 Director Michael Bennett explained his view regarding the song's inception and placement within the show:

-Synopsis

-The dancers finally dance the chorus number for an unnamed and unseen star.
-They are all wearing uniforms so it is impossible to tell them apart.
-The uniqueness that made them all so interesting throughout the show has now been damaged by the reality of show business.
+Lyricist Edward Kleban described the song as difficult to write, because the lyrics had to "say nothing and everything at the same time."

 Critical reception

 CityBeat described the song as "the show’s greatest emotional wallop".
 The Davis Enterprise dubbed it the show's "signature tune".

-The song was covered in Sesame Street and featured in the home video 123 Count with Me.

 Other media

 In 1976, the Brady family performed the song in the pilot episode of The Brady Bunch Variety Hour.

 On Sesame Street, it was covered by 10 Muppet numbers in a chorus line.

+The Simpsons parodied the song in the episode "Treehouse of Horror V".

 Catherine Zeta-Jones performed the song, with modified lyrics, in dedication to her husband Michael Douglas during the 2009 AFI Lifetime Achievement Award Ceremony.